1.0 POLICY STATEMENT

 - Express free and frank opinion by participation at professional meetings, seminars, conferences towards the contribution of knowledge.

-- Maintain active membership of professional organisations and strive to improve education and profession through them.
+- Maintain active membership of professional organizations and strive to improve education and profession through them.

 - Perform their duties in the form of teaching, tutorial, practical and seminar work conscientiously and with dedication.

-- Participate in extension, co-curricular and extra-curricular activities including community
+- Participate in extension, co-curricular and extra-curricular activities including community&admission process

 - Interact with student befitting self-stature and self-respect.